cnuland/hello-chris-llm-d/TESTING_GUIDE.md

 # LLM-D Architecture Testing Guide

-This guide shows how to run GuideLLM and other tests to verify the improved LLM-D architecture with P/D disaggregation and fixed prefix caching.
+This guide shows how to run tests to verify the LLM-D architecture.
+For architecture details and demo scenarios, see the [main README](README.md#demo-scenarios).
+For GuideLLM setup details, see the [GuideLLM README](guidellm/README.md).

 ## 🚀 Quick Start